Everyone loves designer terriers. They’re small, energetic, and playful just like large breed dogs.

 While it is best to feed them a raw diet in order to make sure they get the best nutrition, you can feed them with kibble foods, like Ziwi Peak, Merrick, Canine Caviar, Nature’s Variety, Nature’s Logic, etc.

-These foods are full of the necessary vitamins and proteins that your dog needs in order to grow healthy.
+These foods are full of the necessary vitamins and proteins that your dog needs to grow healthy.

 In the case of a puppy, the recommended number of meals is four with a gap of around four to five hours between meals.